hegone/dst-quicknotes/README.md

 ## 👏 Credits

 - Created by Heegon Kim (Lumen)
-- Thanks to all users!
+- Thanks to all users for your feedback and support!
 - Special thanks to the DST modding community

 ---